cooscoos/Hoive/README.md

 ### Client

+- Going quite well but the colours mismatch about half of the time..
 - start writing websocket client, make user choose a name / register it before joining main
 - Figure out how to turn (features on in submodules)[https://doc.rust-lang.org/cargo/reference/features.html]
 - write some tests